PASSAGE11

 A dog barks.
 That’s it.
 Fetch.

-i.m. rob burbea: holy interest
+i.m. rob burbea: a holy disinterest

-Fuck you.
+Fcuk you.
 I love you.

-No, my past lies before me and I’ve already experienced my future.
+No, my past lies before me and I’ve already fabricated my future.
 ‘All at once’, says Emily Adlam.
 Things land hard.
-So I cup my hands for time to trickle through, like the fine pink grains in Tante Bep’s inverted glass barbell.
+So I cup my hands for time to trickle through, like the fine pink grains of sand in Tante Bep’s inverted egg timer glass, a barbell.
 Who said Victor Hugo?
-‘It can’t be one and it can’t be many?’
-Hey, Jude.
+‘It can’t be only one and it can’t be many?’
+‘Hey, Jude’ is disposable.
 Spilled juice.
-Swelled up inside like a unskinned sausage.
-Or having said bike, I walk it off, like my first taste of a segment of orange or a hand dipped into the cookie jar—that universal voodoo.
-Its a relationship.
-The Collatz conjecture: every positive integer, with rules applied, ends up in a four two one loop.
-Choose an integer: if odd, multiply it by three and add one; if even, divide it by two.
+Swell from inside like an unskinned sausage.
+Or having said bike, I walk it off, like my first taste of a segment of orange or a hand dipped into the cookie jar—one universal voodoo.
+It’s a relationship we have been blessed with.
+Like the Collatz conjecture: every positive integer, with rules properly applied, ends up in a four-two-one loop.
+Choose an integer: if it’s odd, multiply it by three and add one; if even, divide it by two.
+Hey presto!

 Lip.
 Flat.